The Scottish Highlands – Fabulous Any Time of Year

 The weather can also change very quickly with the four seasons changing more often than once a day.

 Temperatures tend to be lower in the Highlands with summer temperatures not getting above 25 degrees Celsius that often.
 If they do then people definitely start complaining about the heat!

 One of the frustrating things about the Highlands is never being quite sure what to wear.
 As such layers are always good and if travelling by car an extra layer, hat, and boots are always good to take with you.

 The great saying that there is no such thing as bad weather, just wrong clothing really applies here in the Highlands too.

 The other favourite saying about rain is it is whisky in the making!

 The size of the Highlands can mean that travelling is more common.
-There is not the same public transport provision in other places, and people just get used to travelling longer distances for things.
-I live relatively close to Inverness but it is still a 65 mile round trip if I need to go to B&Q or to the cinema for example.
+There is not the same public transport provision in other places, and people just get used to travelling long distances for things.
+I live relatively close to Inverness but it is still a 65-mile round trip if I need to go to B&Q or to the cinema for example.

 There isn’t a takeaway or a food shop within walking distance for many people.

 The phone service can be non-existent in places, and for many people, there is patchy phone reception or no mobile phone reception in houses.